neffo/bing-wallpaper-gnome-extension/README.md

 ## Requirements

-GNOME 3.28+ (Ubuntu Gnome 18.04+, Fedora 23+, older versions of the extension work with 3.18+, but are no longer supported).
-Blur control requires GNOME 3.36+, and may be unreliable on 3.36.3 or below.
-GNOME 40+ is still beta quality.
+GNOME 3.36+ or 40+ (Ubuntu 20.04 LTS or later, older versions of the extension work with 3.18+, but are no longer supported).

 ## Install